-41 See Chapter 2: Health Center Program Oversight of the Compliance Manual.
+40 See Chapter 2: Health Center Program Oversight of the Compliance Manual.

-42 Regardless of the presence or absence of conditions related to Health Center Program requirements to be placed on the award based on information included in this application and Assessment of Risk.

-43 Current unresolved conditions related to Health Center Program requirements carried over into the new period of performance or new conditions related to Health Center Program requirements to be placed on the award based on information included in this application and Assessment of Risk.
+41 Regardless of the presence or absence of conditions related to Health Center Program requirements to be placed on the award based on information included in this application and Assessment of Risk.
+42 Current unresolved conditions related to Health Center Program requirements carried over into the new period of performance or new conditions related to Health Center Program requirements to be placed on the award based on information included in this application and Assessment of Risk.

-44 If no fundable applications are received, the service area will be re-competed.
+43 If no fundable applications are received, the service area will be re-competed.

-- Have no active conditions related to Health Center Program requirements at the time of application submission, and - Are not currently in a one-year period of performance.
+- Eligibility factors for funding priority: You will be eligible for the funding priority if you: - Are a competing continuation applicant, - Have no active conditions related to Health Center Program requirements at the time of application submission, and - Are not currently in a one-year period of performance.